savarin/rateflask/README.md

 a single rate of return metric for each loan.
 This allows 90% of loans issued be used as training data, and the remaining set of matured loans as validation.

+![][issuance]

 ### Details

-The model consists of 4 x 36 individual [Random Forests][Random Forests] sub- models, one for each grade-month pair (grades of A - D, in period of Jan 2012 - Dec 2014).
+The model consists of 4 x 36 individual [Random Forests][Random Forests] sub-models, one for each grade-month pair (grades A - D, in the period Jan 2012 - Dec 2014).
 The training data is the set of 3-year loans issued between 2012 and 2014, i.e. ongoing loans.
 Loan details (FICO, monthly income, etc.) are used as features, and the loan status (current, in default, etc) as targets.

 The [loan status][loan status] is used to calculate the probability of each payment made, and aggregated to give the rate of return of that loan.
 Viewed as a black box, the